z9er/CyberpunkTHING/Wabbajack/Readme.md

 5️⃣ Now make sure you go and verify your game files through **Steam**, **GOG** or **Epic**

-6️⃣ Ensure the drive you wish to install the list to supports hard links

 ## Premium vs Non-Premium

 For premium Nexus users installing this Wabbajack is a one click process